Bearder Charity

 The charity operates with a dual focus:

-• Individual Support: Grants to individuals experiencing poverty, hardship, and distress in Calderdale
+• Individual Support: Emergency grants to individuals experiencing poverty, hardship, and distress in Calderdale, typically in the region of £50 to £500

-• Community Projects: Grants to organizations and projects benefiting Calderdale residents, including support for children's activities, elderly services, and disability support
+• Community Projects: Grants to organisations and projects benefiting Calderdale residents, including support for children's activities, elderly services, and disability support

 Priority Areas